 Need to replace your front door?
 Before doing it, take into account the architectural style of your home, its orientation and need for light or need for privacy.
 For the sake of resale value, you don’t want the cheapest, ugliest door, but you don’t need to buy the most expensive either (because you won’t see a return on your investment).

 Also, don’t forget the hardware!
-Things like grimey hinges or a missing threshold can register with a buyer that “something’s not quite right”.
+Things like grimey hinges, worn out doorknob, or a missing threshold can register with a buyer that “something’s not quite right”.
 Make it shine & make it complete.

 Finally, finish off your front door preparation with a nice mat and pleasant annuals near the front door for a splash of welcoming color.